 - Clean and inspect commutator (outer surface).
-Mica insulation must be lower than commutator bars (undercut) to ensure proper operation of commutator. - Use an ohmmeter set to Rx1 scale.
+Mica insulation must be lower than commutator bars (undercut) to ensure proper operation of commutator.
+Use an ohmmeter set to Rx1 scale.
+Touch probe - Use an ohmmeter set to Rx1 scale.
 Touch probes between 2 diff erent segments of commutator, and check for continuity.
 Test all segments.
 Continuity must exist between all or armature is bad. - Check for continuity between armature coil segments and commutator segments.
 There should be no continuity.
-If continuity exists between any 2 armature is bad. - Check armature windings/insulation for shorting.
+If continuity exists between any 2 armature is bad. - 4.
+Check armature windings/insulation for shorting.